ULHPC/sw/docs/build.md

 # User Software builds

 Slurm launchers are provided under `scripts/`  to facilitate software builds.
-A GNU screen configuration file is provided to quickly bootstrap the appropriate tabs:
+For convenience, a GNU screen configuration file `config/screenrc` is provided to quickly bootstrap the appropriate tabs:

 ```bash
 screen -c config/screenrc